mlochbaum/BQN/doc/hook.md

         (⌊≠÷2˙)⊸⊑⊸≤⊸⊔ "quicksort"  # Use to partition 𝕩

 Three is rare, but I use two `⊸`s all the time, as well as `⟜` followed by `⊸`, for example the `<⟜'a'⊸/` filter on the [front page](../README.md).
-I think a combination like `lots∘of○stuff⊸/ x` reads very nicely when moving from left to right.
+I think a combination like `lots∘of○stuff⊸/ x` reads very nicely when moving from right to left.
 When I see `⊸/` I know that I'm filtering `x` and can read the rest with that context.
-The reason `⊸` that has all this power, but not `⟜`, has nothing to do with the modifiers themselves, as they're completely symmetrical.
+The reason `⊸` has all this power, but not `⟜`, has nothing to do with the modifiers themselves, as they're completely symmetrical.
 It's all in the way BQN defines modifier grammar, left to right.